 Kentucky bluegrass turf requires more fertilizer and more frequent mowing than fescues.
-Tall fescue does not require mowing less than 3 inches high, and uses about half as much water as Kentucky bluegrass.
+Tall fescue doesn't require mowing less than 3 inches high, and it uses about half as much water as Kentucky bluegrass.
 Less watering means less mowing.
 Hard fescue and red fescue require little or no mowing.

 Tall fescue will tolerate both drought and summer heat and resists disease and weeds.
 Hard fescue also tolerates drought and summer heat and is the grass of choice for shade.
 Red fescue tolerates drought and shade better than Kentucky bluegrass.
-It establishes quickly and is often planted around cabins, resorts and camps in cool mountain sites.
-Hard fescue tolerates drought, cold temperatures and shade.
+It establishes quickly and is often planted around cabins, resorts, and camps in cool mountain sites.
+Hard fescue tolerates drought, cold temperatures, and shade.

 - University of California Integrated Pest Management: Turf Adaptations and Tolerances – Not Adapted to Hot Climates

 - University of California Integrated Pest Management: Kentucky Bluegrass - Poa Pratensis